-information from non- fiction texts. organisational devices available within a non-fiction text to retrieve, record and discuss information.
+Non -fiction To retrieve and record information from non- fiction texts.
+To use all of the organisational devices available within a nonfiction text to retrieve, record and discuss information.
 To use dictionaries to check the meaning of words that they have read.
 To use knowledge of texts and organisation devices to retrieve, record and discuss information from fiction and non-fiction texts To retrieve, record and present information from nonfiction texts.
-To use non-fiction materials for purposeful information retrieval (e.g. in reading history, geography and science textbooks) and in contexts where pupils are genuinely motivated to find out information (e.g. reading information leaflets before a gallery or museum visit or reading a theatre programme or review). --- --- --
+To use non-fiction materials for purposeful information retrieval (e.g. in reading history, geography and science textbooks) and in contexts where pupils are genuinely motivated to find out information (e.g. reading information leaflets before a gallery or museum visit or reading a theatre programme or review). -------------- --- -- --- --

-\ These are detailed in the word lists within the spelling appendix to the national curriculum (English Appendix 1).
+^{} These are detailed in the word lists within the spelling appendix to the national curriculum (English Appendix 1).
 Teachers should refer to these to exemplify the words that pupils should be able to read as well as spell.